-Grouping of clients has been carried out based on the assessment of Significant Increase in Credit Risk ("SICR") for clients benefiting from payment deferrals.
+Grouping of clients has been carried out based on an assessment of SICR for clients benefiting from payment deferrals.
 The Company has applied knowledge of its clients and judgement in assessing SICR and whether the impact of COVID-19 is temporary or long term.
 Specifically, clients that are expected to face liquidity constraints without substantial changes in their credit worthiness have been classified in Group 1.
 For these clients, the Company holds the view that, despite being subject to payment deferrals, there is insufficient deterioration in credit quality to trigger a stage migration.
-On the other hand, clients that are expected to face substantial changes in their credit worthiness beyond liquidity issues have been classified as Group 2.
+On the other hand, clients that are expected to face substantial changes in their creditworthiness beyond liquidity issues have been classified as Group 2.
 Ultimately grouping of borrowers assists in determining whether a stage migration is warranted.

-Notes to the financial statements for the year ended 31 December 2020 (continued)
+Notes to the financial statements for the year ended 31 December 2021 (continued)